shubhranshu-sahu/AttendanceTracker/CODE_OF_CONDUCT.md

 ## 🙋 Reporting & Enforcement

-If you experience or witness any violations of this Code of Conduct:
+If you witness or experience behavior that violates this Code of Conduct:

-📧 **Report via email**: `sachiikrish@gmail.com`
+📫 **Please report directly to the project maintainer**: [@sachiikrish](https://github.com/sachiikrish)
-🔒 All reports will be handled confidentially and investigated promptly by the project maintainers.
+🔒 All reports will be handled **confidentially**, and appropriate action will be taken by the maintainer.

+---

 ### ⚖️ Possible Enforcement Actions